ucb-eecs251b/sp22-labs/lab1/spec.md

 Detailed documentation of Chisel functions can be found in [https://www.chisel-lang.org/api/SNAPSHOT/index.html](https://www.chisel-lang.org/api/SNAPSHOT/index.html).

 There is a lot in Chipyard so we will only be able to explore a part of it, but hopefully you will get a brief sense of its capabilities.
-We will simulate a Rocket Chip-based design at the RTL level, and then synthesize and place-and-route it in ASAP7 using the Hammer flow.
+Chipyard has great [documentation](https://chipyard.readthedocs.io/en/latest/) and will be useful to reference throughout the semester.
+In this lab, you will simulate a Rocket Chip-based design at the RTL level, and then elaborate it with SRAMS from the ASAP7 free process design kit (PDK) using part of the Hammer back-end flow.
+Then, you will be challenged to find out how Chipyard is structured and learn how to modify things in preparation for your own project.

 <p align="center">
  <img src="figs/chipyard-components.PNG" alt="train_perf_fig"/>